olliw42/mLRS/docs/PARAMETERS.md

 Can be "50 Hz", "31 Hz", "19 Hz".

 #### RF Band ####
-Frequency band (e.g. 2.4 GHz).
+Frequency band.
 May not be selectable.

 ## Tx Parameters ##